Inquiry Answer Service

 — Geoff Milz, AICP, Colerain Township, Ohio

-If your organization is a PAS subscriber, log into APA's website and place a request.
+If your organization is a PAS subscriber, log into APA's website and view your PAS Inquiry Dashboard.
 Want to discuss your request before submitting, or can't access the website?
 Contact PAS by phone (312-431-9100) or email.

-Within a few hours you should receive a confirmation email.
+From your PAS Inquiry Dashboard, click "Start a New Inquiry" to begin placing your request.
+Once you've submitted, you should receive a confirmation email.
 Our researchers will usually answer your question in a few days.
 Need it sooner?
 Let us know and we'll work to meet your deadlines.

-Your inquiry response will arrive as an email that summarizes research findings and gives you a list of annotated links to online resources.
-When necessary, we can send materials by first-class mail.
-After you have reviewed the resources we've sent, you may have additional questions about your inquiry.
+Once the PAS team has completed your inquiry response, you will receive an email letting you know it is ready for you to view through your PAS Inquiry Dashboard.
+Your inquiry response will summarize research findings and give you a list of annotated links to online resources.
+After you have reviewed the response we've sent, you may have additional questions about your inquiry.
 Feel free to email or call us; we'll be happy to respond.

-If your organization doesn't currently subscribe to PAS, you can place a nonsubscriber research request for a flat fee of $150 ($50 extra for 1- to 2-day rush service).
+If your organization isn't a PAS subscriber, you can place a nonsubscriber research request for a flat fee of $150 ($50 extra for 1- to 2-day rush service).

 "The information provided by the PAS research team was detailed and thorough.
 And the response time was very fast."